TheContentGym/GeospatialAPIs-UP42/Steps/Create-a-project-in-the-UP42-Console-UI.md

 # 1. Create a project in the UP42 Console UI
 Create a project and make note of your access credentials.
+For more information, see [Projects](https://docs.up42.com/processing-platform/projects).
 ## Prerequisites:
 - A UP42 account
 - Access to commercial data, if required